 - 3 tablespoons water

 Note: This recipe makes white frosting.
-To add color, we recommend pureeing dog-safe fruits or veggies like cranberries, strawberries or parsley for natural red or green holiday colors.
+To add color, we recommend puréeing dog-safe fruits or veggies like cranberries, strawberries, or parsley for natural red or green holiday colors.
 You can also buy natural food coloring from a health food store.
 Always check with your veterinarian to be sure it’s safe for your dog to have these ingredients.

-- Mix in water a tablespoon at a time until you get the consistency of frosting.
+- Mix in water, a tablespoon at a time, until you get the consistency of frosting.

 - Place on wax paper to let the frosting harden, then serve immediately after.
-If preparing ahead of time, refrigerate treats before serving for birthdays, holidays and other celebrations throughout the year.
+If preparing ahead of time, refrigerate treats before serving for birthdays, holidays, and other celebrations throughout the year.
 You may even want to leave a few for Santa’s reindeer.

-Most of all, enjoy celebrating with your best pal!
+Have fun and enjoy celebrating with your best pal!